Skip to main content

 • Enrollment info: Key spec or curve

-The final result of this imported ConfigDump is an active key binding and a peer connection.
+The result of this imported ConfigDump is an active key binding and a peer connection.

 Key binding configdump